wanlingcai1997/umap_2020_IARD/README.md

 ## Usage License

-The ReDial-Intent dataset can be used for any research purposes under the following condition:
+The IARD dataset can be used for any research purposes under the following condition:

 - The user may not imply any endorsement from the authors of the paper or Hong Kong Baptist University.
-- The user must acknowledge the use of the ReDial-Intent dataset in her/his publications (see above for the citation information).
+- The user must acknowledge the use of the IARD dataset in her/his publications (see above for the citation information).
 - The user may redistribute the dataset as long as it is distributed under the same license conditions.
 - The user can not use this dataset for any commercial or revenue-bearing purposes, without obtaining permission from the authors of [[2](#ref2)] (i.e., Wanling Cai and Li Chen).